 Figure 6.19.2.1-1: End-to-end security establishment procedure over the UE-to-UE Relay

 The Source UE, Target UE, and UE-to-UE Relay shall be authorized and provisioned with the security materials for the hop-by-hop and/or end-to-end security establishment (refer 6.19.2.3).

+The discovery and selection procedure may be performed between the Source UE, Target UE, and UE-to-UE Relay using Model A or Model B mode as specified in TS 23.304 [2].
+If discovery integrated into PC5 unicast link establishment procedure concluded by SA2 in TR 23.700-33 [3] is to be performed in the following steps, this step is skipped.

 There are various authentication and key establishment methods to be used between the Source UE and the Target UE over a UE-to-UE Relay.
 Hence, all the authentication is specified to be carried in a generic container called Auth_Key_Info in the following steps.

-The Source UE generates ephemeral public key (UE1.ePK) and secret key (UE1.eSK), and UE1.Sig using the security materials provisioned in step 0, where UE1.Sig includes the digital signature, UE1.ePK signed with UE1.eSK.
+The Source UE generates ephemeral public key (UE1.ePK) and private key (UE1.eSK), and a digital signature (UE1.Sig).
+The digital signature is signed over the source UE’s identity (UE1.ID) and UE1.ePK using the security materials provisioned in step 0.
+Then, the Source UE generates UE1.Auth_Key_Info which includes UE1.ID, UE1.ePK, and UE1.Sig.

-The Source UE arranges the data for the direct authentication and key establishment with the Target UE (UE1.Auth_Key_Info), e.g., by carrying UE1.ID, UE1.ePK, and UE1.Sig.

-At each step of the flow, the Auth_Key_Info may contain different data required for key establishment.

-The Source UE wants to establish unicast communication with the Target UE via a UE-to-UE Relay.
-The Source UE sends to the UE-to-UE Relay a Direct Communication Request message with its Auth_Key_Info included and relay_indication enabled.
-The message includes the source UE information, target UE information, Application ID, as well as Relay Service Code (RSC), if there is any.
+The Source UE wants to establish a secure unicast link with the Target UE via the UE-to-UE Relay.
+The Source UE sends the UE-to-UE Relay a Direct Communication Request message including Relay Service Code (RSC), its Auth_Key_Info, and relay_indication which is enabled if discovery integrated into PC5 unicast link establishment procedure is used.
+The message also includes the security capabilities and PC5 signalling security policy.

-NOTE 1: The relay_indication is a newly proposed field in Sol#8 for KI#4 from TR 23.752 [3] to indicate whether a relay can be used in the communication and to integrate the relay discovery/selection into the unicast link establishment procedure.
-The relay discovery/selection step can be added before step 2 to replace the relay_indication field.
+NOTE 1: The relay_indication is a newly proposed field in Sol#1 for KI#1 from TR 23.700-33 [3], which is concluded to be used as basis for normative phase in SA2, to indicate whether a relay can be used in the communication and to integrate the relay discovery/selection into the unicast link establishment procedure.

-Editor’s note: The solution needs SA2 coordination.

-The UE-to-UE Relay receives the Direct Communication Request with the relay_indication set and forwards the message to the Target UE with the relay_indication disabled.
+The UE-to-UE Relay receives the Direct Communication Request and forwards the message to the Target UE with the relay_indication disabled.

-Upon reception of the Direct Communication Request message, the Target UE verifies the Source UE with the UE1.Sig included in UE1.Auth_Key_Info.
-If the verification is successful and the Target UE decides to accept the request, the Target UE generates ephemeral public key (UE2.ePK) and secret key (UE2.eSK), and UE2.Sig using the security materials provisioned in step 0, where UE2.Sig includes the digital signature, UE2.ePK signed with UE2.eSK.
+Upon reception of the Direct Communication Request message, the Target UE verifies the Source UE with UE1.Sig included in UE1.Auth_Key_Info using the security materials provisioned in step 0.
+If the verification is successful and the Target UE decides to accept the request, the Target UE generates ephemeral public key (UE2.ePK) and private key (UE2.eSK), and a digital signature (UE2.Sig).
+The digital signature is signed over the Target UE’s identity (UE2.ID) and UE2.ePK using the security materials provisioned in step 0.
+Then, the Target UE generates UE2.Auth_Key_Info which includes UE2.ID, UE2.ePK, and UE2.Sig.

-The Target UE arranges the data for the direct authentication and key establishment with the Source UE (UE2.Auth_Key_Info), e.g., by carrying UE2.ID, UE2.ePK, and UE2.Sig.

-In this step, the Target UE derives the end-to-end session key(s) to protect the data between the Source UE and the Target UE using the Source UE’s public key (UE1.ePK) and its own secret key (UE2.eSK).
+In this step, the Target UE derives a symmetric key that is used to protect the end-to-end link (i.e., end-to-end protection key), using the Source UE’s ephemeral public key (UE1.ePK) and its own ephemeral private key (UE2.eSK).